DEATH VALLEY NATIONAL PARK

 We have cycled Death Valley five times between 2009 and 2019 and fully appreciate its beauty and off-season cycling opportunities.
 Other than Chile, we cannot think of a better off-season destination to train and climb by bike.
 While Death Valley is tortuously and prohibitively hot during the summer, it is warm to mild during the fall and winter months, making it our top pick of places to ride during the seasons; most other areas are generally off limits due to rain or snow.

 CYCLING DEATH VALLEY: AN OVERVIEW

-There are 10 excellent bike climbs within a 25 mile radius of Towne Pass East (Stovepipe Wells).
+There are ten excellent bike climbs within a 25 mile radius of Towne Pass East (Stovepipe Wells).

 Diamonds designate Top 100 US bike climbs (red 51-75 / orange 76-100 rank).

-The climbs from Panamint (Death Valley’s western entrance) to Furnace Creek (eastern exit) are:
+The climbs from Death Valley’s western entrance, Panamint, to its eastern exit at Furnace Creek are: